Leaving the University

 You will receive a lump sum payment for up to 240 hours of accrued, unused annual leave.
-In most cases, the lump sum payment is made on the 15th of the month following the month employment ended.
+In most cases, the lump sum payment is made on the last working day of the month following the month employment ended.
 Non-exempt employees will also receive payment for any compensatory time accrued as a result of approved overtime and accrued holiday time.

 Unused sick leave may be donated to the Catastrophic Leave Bank by full-time employees.
 Employees can also choose to donate their annual leave instead of receiving payment for it or donate any annual leave in excess of 240 hours.

 Refer questions or concerns about leave or compensatory time to your department.
 Contact HR at 479-575-3717 with questions that cannot be addressed by the department.

 If you are covered by the university's medical, dental and/or vision insurance plans when you end employment, you may temporarily continue your coverage at your own expense under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Coverage ends on your last day of employment.
 You will be contacted by CONEXIS concerning your COBRA rights.
 If you have questions or concerns before this period, contact HR at 479-575-5351.